granitevolition/andikar-backend-api/README.md

 - **Pydantic v2 Migration**: Migrated from Pydantic v1 to v2, implementing the new BaseSettings from pydantic-settings
 - **Added Dockerfile**: For containerized deployment
-- **Added Startup Script**: Easier deployment with automatic database connection and initialization
+- **Added Python Entrypoint**: Easier deployment with automatic database connection and initialization

 ## Environment Variables